eliobricenov/eliobricenov/README.md

 - 💻 I am currently working as a Sr. Web3 Engineer at [dOrg](https://dorg.tech).

 - 🧠 I am always looking to collaborate in exciting web3 projects.
-React out to me if you have an idea.
+Reach out to me if you have an idea.

 - 🎵 I love music.
 You can always find me enjoying new jams.